2022–23 Newport County A.F.C. season

-The 2022–23 Newport County A.F.C. season is the club's tenth consecutive season in the EFL League Two.
-It is Newport's 70th season in the Football League and 102nd season of league football overall.
-In addition to the league, they also competed in the FA Cup, EFL Cup and EFL Trophy.
+The 2022–23 Newport County A.F.C. season was the club's tenth consecutive season in the EFL League Two.
+Newport's 70th season in the Football League and 102nd season of league football overall.
+They also competed in the FA Cup, EFL Cup and EFL Trophy.

-Newport reached the third round of the 2022-23 FA Cup, losing 3-0 to Leicester City of the Premier League.
+Newport reached the third round of the 2022–23 EFL Cup, losing 3–0 to Leicester City of the Premier League.

 Former club chairman David Hando died on 16 January 2023.
 Hando was influential in reforming the club in 1989 after the club had gone bankrupt.
+In 2015 Hando had been awarded the British Empire Medal for services to sport.

+In March 2023 club chairman Gavin Foxall resigned due to ill health.
+Foxall had been chairman since August 2016, succeeding Tony Pring who had been interim chairman since the supporters trust took ownership of the club in September 2015.

+Newport finished the 2022-23 season in 15th position in League Two.